Battery-Intelligence-Lab/galv/docs/source/FirstTimeQuickSetup.rst

 This will launch into an interactive shell which will guide you through the Harvester setup process.

-First, you'll be asked for the Galvanalyser server URL.
+First, you'll be asked for the Galv server URL.
-If you're running on the same server as the Galvanalyser server, this will be ``http://app``, otherwise it will be the path you entered above to connect to the web frontend, but using the ``api`` subdomain.
+If you're running on the same server as the Galv server, this will be ``http://app``, otherwise it will be the path you entered above to connect to the web frontend, but using the ``api`` subdomain.
 So if you went to ``http://example.com``, go to ``http://api.example.com``.